Santa Monica neighborhoods: Midtown Santa Monica

-Pico District
+Pico Neighborhood

 Before the 1960s, the neighborhood was much larger and was an important African-American enclave on the Westside, but when the Santa Monica Freeway opened in the 1960s, it resulted in the destruction of many residences and the relocation of a large number of families.
 Its boundaries are Lincoln Blvd to the west, Centinela Ave to the east, Olympic Ave to the north and Pico Blvd to the south.
 The Santa Monica Freeway runs through the area with access near both Lincoln Boulevard and Olympic Blvd.
 Santa Monica High School and Santa Monica College are both on Pico.
 Pico Blvd in Santa Monica has traffic lights at nearly every block, as well as local and middle class businesses.

+During the era of segregation, Pico was one of the only neighborhoods in Santa Monica where nonwhite residents were permitted to live and own property.
 This is the most ethnically diverse area of Santa Monica, but this diversity is under threat as the area is rapidly becoming gentrified.
+However, due to Santa Monica's unusually strong rent control laws, many long-term renters have been able to stay despite rising market prices.
 While the city of Santa Monica has a very low crime rate compared to surrounding communities, the Pico neighborhood has higher crime rates than the rest of the city.
 The City of Santa Monica has been accused of ignoring the Pico District in the past, particularly when it came to issues regarding crime and gang activity.